Illystre/NEXUS/README.md

       - "host.docker.internal:host-gateway"
 ```

-> ⚠️ Windows requires the `nexus-dockerproxy` running on port 2375.
-See `agent/docker-compose.yml` for the full example.

 ```bash
 docker compose up -d
 ```

 The agent connects automatically to NEXUS and the remote host appears in the server selector.
-No firewall rules or port forwarding needed — the connection is always outbound from the agent.

 ---